Why Every Real Estate Agent and Realtor Should have an Elder Law Attorney on Speed Dial

 Real estate agents may not know that elder care lawyers often have to advise their clients on what to do with their homestead and second home as it relates to elder law matters.

-First, all elder law attorneys will be able to assist with estate planning and incapacity planning.
-Real estate and estate planning are, of course, interlinked.
 I always say, that of all the fancy trusts that I am able to provide to my clients, the most important document, by far, is a good durable power of attorney.
 This is important to realtors because if your client ever loses cognitive capacity, without a well-drafted Florida durable power of attorney, they will not be able to buy or sell real estate.

 Sometimes their assets can be quite substantial.
-For example, many of my medicaid-planning clients own their primary residence (homestead) and, on top of that, might have between $25,000.00 and $750,000.00 of funds between checking, savings, CDs, annuities, brokerage accounts, retirement accounts, etc…
+For example, many of my Medicaid-planning clients own their primary residence (homestead) and, on top of that, might have between $25,000.00 and $750,000.00 of funds between checking, savings, CDs, annuities, brokerage accounts, retirement accounts, etc…

 USUALLY, older Floridians in need of long-term care (who need help paying for high prescription costs, home health aide, ALF or nursing home), spend down nearly all of their money in order to naturally qualify for Medicaid’s valuable long-term care benefits (many don’t realize that Medicare does not have as good of a long-term care benefit when compared to Florida Medicaid).
-An elder care lawyer, who specializes in Medicaid planning, can prevent this from happening.
+But an experienced elder care lawyer, who specializes in Medicaid planning, can prevent this from happening.

 We have a variety of trusts and strategies we deploy to protect our client's existing assets, several of which involve real estate.